prisma/prisma1/docs/1.9/03-Tutorials2/06-Deploy-Prisma-Servers/04-Kubernetes.md

 datamodel: datamodel.graphql
 ```

-With this in place, you can deploy the Prisma service via the Prisma CLI (`prisma deploy`) as long as your port forwarding to the cluster is active.
+With this in place, you can deploy the Prisma service via the Prisma CLI (`prisma1 deploy`) as long as your port forwarding to the cluster is active.

 Okay, you made it!
 Congratulations, you have successfully deployed a Prisma server to a production Kubernetes cluster environment.